Vikas Gupta: Career

 In 2019, he participated in Colors TV's Fear Factor: Khatron Ke Khiladi 9 in Argentina.
-He was disqualified from the show Next, he created Puncch Beat for on ALT Balaji.
+He was disqualified from the show Next, he created Puncch Beat for ALTBalaji.
 In March, he reunited with his co-contestants Bharti Singh, Aly Goni, Harsh Limbachiyaa among others to be a part of Khatra Khatra Khatra.
 In May 2019, Gupta created anthology series Yeh Ishq Nahi Aasaan for Dangal TV.
 In August 2019, he returned as the host of MTV India's Ace of Space 2.

 In February 2020, he created Class of 2020 for ALTBalaji.
 In November, he participated in Colors TV's Bigg Boss 14, this time as a challenger.
 When co-contestant Arshi Khan involved Gupta's family in a fight, he pushed her and was thus expelled from the show.
 He re-entered the show soon after.